lnccbrown/HSSM/docs/CONTRIBUTING.md

    git push -u origin my-feature
    ```

+7. **Create a Pull Request**:
-8. Go to the GitHub web page of your fork of the HSSM repo.
-Click the ‘Pull request’ button to send your changes to the project’s maintainers for review.
+   - Go to the GitHub web page of your fork of the HSSM repo.
+   - Click the ‘Pull request’ button to send your changes to the project’s maintainers for review.
 This will send an email to the committers.

-** This guide is adapted from the [ArviZ contribution guide](https://github.com/arviz-devs/arviz/blob/main/CONTRIBUTING.md) **
+**This guide is adapted from the [ArviZ contribution guide](https://github.com/arviz-devs/arviz/blob/main/CONTRIBUTING.md)**